ZVV2/Crabsy/documentation/project_log.md

 ### Body and baseplate upgrades

-For the new AI controlled version, a first build is currently in the making, with focus on basic controlls for first tests.
+For the new AI controlled version, a first build is currently in the making, with focus on basic controls for first tests.
 For that a new body was constructed, using a more enhanced baseplate, that correctly embeds all components.

 <p align="center">
     <img src="captures/2_core_rework.PNG" width="48%" />